 What would a trip to Margaritaville be without a margarita?
 Choose from 10 distinct varieties of margaritas to satisfy your tequila fix.
 If you can’t make up your mind, order a margarita sampler featuring some of the most popular versions of this classic drink.

 Save room for dessert!
 Traditional key lime pie and their famous Chocolate Hurricane dessert are the perfect finish to a great dining experience.

 The Toothsome Chocolate Emporium and Savory Feast Kitchen

-Last, but certainly not least, we must include The Toothsome Chocolate Emporium and Savory Feast Kitchen.
-It’s a mouthful to say, so I’ll just stick to Toothsome for short.
+Last but certainly not least, we must include The Toothsome Chocolate Emporium and Savory Feast Kitchen.
+It’s a mouthful to say, so I’ll stick to Toothsome for short.
 Toothsome is not just a chocolate factory.
-Yes, do go for the sweets and treats, but stay for the savory foods!
-It is one of the best restaurants at Universal Orlando simply for the variety of choices on both their dining and dessert menus.
+Yes, go for the sweets and treats, but stay for the savory foods!
+It is one of the best restaurants at Universal Orlando simply for the variety of choices on both its dining and dessert menus.

 Do yourself a favor and order the warm chocolate almond bread as an appetizer.
 Served with salted caramel butter for spreading, the bread will knock your socks off with its unique, semi-sweet flavor.
 It’s a great departure from typical bread service!
 Toothsome is famous for its incredibly large and sweet milkshakes, so make sure you save room for dessert (or at least get a macaroon to go)!

 Whether you’re looking for good food or exciting entertainment, Universal City Walk has you covered!
 With so many of the best restaurants in Orlando all in one place, it may be difficult to decide where to go first!